 CLIMBING A MOUNTAIN: SELF-ACTUALIZATION AS A MULTILEVEL PROCESS

 And so enters the “multilevelness” of his theory: in Dabrowski’s language, the process of development starts at a unilevel (non-vertical) place.
-For example, as children, we experience no inner conflict about who we are; the rules of life are clear and we live them without much thought or reflection.
+For example, as infants, we experience no inner conflict about who we are; we live out the rules of life without thought or reflection.

 Those who break through the horizontal tension of being at the base of the mountain are those who are awakened to a different kind of conflict – the vertical conflict: an inner awareness of who we are now (at the base or lower levels of the mountain) and an equal inner awareness of who we want to be according to our highest vision of ourselves (when we will have completed the climb).